kieranpotts/dotfiles/.github/ISSUE_TEMPLATE/SUPPORT.md

 name: Support
 about: Request technical help
 title: ''
-labels: support
+labels: SUPPORT
 assignees: ''
 ---

-Use this issue to ask for technical help from the project's maintainers.
-While we do review all support tickets, we regret it may not be possible to respond to all enquiries.
+You may use this issue to request technical help from the project's maintainers.
+However, while we do review all support tickets, we regret it may not be possible to respond to all enquiries.

-Please confirm the following by checking all the boxes `[x]`:
+Before you open a support ticket, please confirm that you have looked for solutions elsewhere by checking the boxes `[x]` below.

 - [ ] I have tried to find a solution in the documentation
-- [ ] I have searched for similar questions in this issue tracker
+- [ ] I have searched for similar questions in this issue tracker (including closed issues)
 - [ ] I have looked elsewhere online, such as StackOverflow

-If you have not been successful in finding a solution, please describe the problem you're trying to solve.